elastio/bon/website/guide/patterns/fallible-builders.md

 }
 ```

-If you'd like to have some convenience attributes to do automatic validations using the `#[builder]` macro with the struct syntax, then add a 👍 reaction to [this Github issue](https://github.com/elastio/bon/issues/34).
+If you have a use case for some convenience attributes to do automatic validations using the `#[builder]` macro with the struct syntax, then add a 👍 reaction to [this Github issue](https://github.com/elastio/bon/issues/34).